 I remember how much importance was given to praying the Rosary during the times of the apparitions.
 On one occasion, during a stormy and snowy night, Conchita had an apparition and she walked through the streets praying the Rosary.
 She went to the Pines and to the Church.
 It was about three in the morning.
 When the people heard her, they got up and accompanied her while she prayed.

 On one occasion there were about 500 people in front of Mari Loli’s house.
 Conchita had between 10 and 20 medals and chains around her neck.
-I saw here take off one chain that was, in reality, impossible to take off because it was too small to get off up over her head.
+I saw her take off one chain that was, in reality, impossible to take off because it was too small to fit over her head.
 Afterwards they tried to put it back on over her head but it was impossible because they would have had to open the latch first.
-I saw how she took it off, with the medal hanging from the chain as she said to the Virgin Mary, “is this it?”
-Then she went throught the crowd and put it on its owner.
+I saw how she took it off, with the medal hanging from the chain as she said to the Virgin Mary, “Is this it?”
+Then she went through the crowd and put it on its owner.

 I had seen how Conchita, in order to put it around her neck, opened the latch of the chain and put it on normally.
 But she took it off during the ecstasies without opening the latch; despite the fact that the chain wouldn’t fit around her head.
 I saw Mari Loli do the same thing on another occasion.

 I saw a lot of things, every day was different.
 Conchita often had an apparition around three in the morning and went through the village praying the Rosary.
-During the summer this was alright.
-But during the winter, when it snowed, it was a big sacrifice to go out at three in the morning to accompany her in prayer throughout the streets.
-My mother told me that on one stormy night she prayed that my sister wouldn’t go out that night.
-She had barely thought that when Conchita had an Apparition and after, went out into the streets.
+During the summer this was okay, but during the winter, when it snowed, it was a big sacrifice to go out at three in the morning to accompany her in prayer throughout the streets.
+My mother told me that on one stormy night she prayed that my sister wouldn’t go out.
+She had barely thought that when Conchita had an apparition and after, went out into the streets.
 Despite the terrible storm, she went outside.
 Shortly after Conchita went outside the storm stopped and my mother went outside to pray the rosary with her.

 As Miguel says, the ecstasies each had something special or a special significance which made them different; all this filled him with a deep emotion.
-As an example, here are two amongst many.
+The following is an example among many that occurred.

 Conchita and the snow:

-One night Conchita had already received two callings, which meant that the girl could be expected to enter into a trance at any moment.
+One night Conchita had already received two calls, which meant that she could be expected to enter into a trance at any moment.
 Aniceta never left her alone in these circumstances, and especially not at night.
 But that night she wasn’t able to keep watch of Conchita herself, so she begged Aniceto to remain by his sister’s side instead of going to sleep.
-Around 2:30 in the morning, Conchita entered into ecstasies and left the house.
-Cetuco took a lantern and followed her.
-It was a winter night, white due to the snow and rigorously cold.
+Around 2:30 in the morning, Conchita entered into ecstasy and left the house.
+Cetuco [Aniceto] took a lantern and followed her.
+It was a winter night, everything was white due to the snow and it was very cold.
 Conchita quickly clmibed up to the pine trees as if she were flying over the white snow.
 Cetuco was no longer cold for the mere effort of trying to follow her.

 In the words of Miguel:

-As far as for me, I had always practiced my religion, but now I reflect and meditated more about my life in relation to the Apparitions and Messages of Garabandal.
+As for me, I had always practiced my religion, but now I reflect and meditated more about my life in relation to the apparitions and Messages of Garabandal.
 I truly believe that the Archangel St. Michael and Our Lady of Mt.
 Carmel appeared in my village, in San Sebastián of Garabandal.
-Personally, I believe in the Apparitions and that something extraordinary will happen, as it is prophesied.
+Personally, I believe in the apparitions and that something extraordinary will happen, as it is prophesied.